 5. ARQ (2016)

 Produced by John Finemore, Kyle Franke, Mason Novick, and Nick Spicer, ‘ARQ’ is a science-fiction action film that stars Robbie Amell, Rachael Taylor, Shaun Benson, and Gray Powell.
-The Tony Elliott directorial is set in the near future when the global reserves of oil have depleted, and corporations are forced to fight one another remaining energy supplies.
-However, unbeknownst to most of these evil companies, a humble engineer has managed to solve the crisis with his new innovating technology.
-But due to his own invention, the protagonist is stuck in a seemingly endless time loop and must find a way out.
+The Tony Elliott directorial is set in the near future when the global reserves of oil have depleted, and corporations are forced to fight one another for remaining energy supplies.
+However, unbeknownst to most of these evil companies, a humble engineer has managed to solve the crisis with his new innovative technology.
+However, due to his invention, the protagonist is stuck in a seemingly endless time loop and must find a way out.
+You can watch the movie here.

 4. Black Holes: The Edge of All We Know (2020)